-One of the key aspects of planning a deployment of Portal for ArcGIS is deciding how to manage accounts that will access your portal and what privileges are granted to the accounts.
+One of the key aspects of planning a deployment of ArcGIS Enterprise is deciding how to manage accounts that will access your portal and what privileges are granted to the accounts.
 Determining how accounts will be managed is a matter of choosing an identity store.

 Understanding identity stores

 The identity store for your portal defines where the credentials of your portal accounts are stored, how authentication occurs, and how group membership is managed.
-Portal for ArcGIS supports two types of identity stores: built-in and enterprise.
+The ArcGIS Enterprise portal supports two types of identity stores: built-in and enterprise.